v-hearya/OfficeDocs-SkypeforBusiness-Test-pr/server-2013/lync-server-2013-enabling-location-based-routing.md

     New-CsTrunkConfiguration -Identity Service:PstnGateway:"<Trunk 3 DEL-PBX>"
     New-CsTrunkConfiguration -Identity Service:PstnGateway:"<Trunk 4 HYD-PBX>"

-Once a trunk configuration is configured per trunk, you can use the the Lync Server Windows PowerShell command, set-cstrunkconfiguration, to enable Location-Based Routing to your trunks that must enforce routing restrictions.
+Once a trunk configuration is configured per trunk, you can use the the Lync Server Windows PowerShell command, Set-CsTrunkConfiguration, to enable Location-Based Routing to your trunks that must enforce routing restrictions.
 Enable Location-Based Routing to trunks that route calls to PSTN gateways that route calls to the PSTN, and associate the network site where the gateway is located.

-    set-cstrunkconfiguration -Identity <trunk configuration ID> -EnableLocationRestriction $true -NetworkSiteID <site ID>
+    Set-CsTrunkConfiguration -Identity <trunk configuration ID> -EnableLocationRestriction $true -NetworkSiteID <site ID>

 For more information, see [New-CsTrunkConfiguration](https://docs.microsoft.com/en-us/powershell/module/skype/New-CsTrunkConfiguration).

 In this example, Location-Based Routing is enabled for each trunk that is associated to PSTN gateways in Delhi and Hyderabad:

-    set-cstrunkconfiguration -Identity Service:PstnGateway:Trunk 1 DEL-GW -EnableLocationRestriction $true -NetworkSiteID "Delhi" set-cstrunkconfiguration -Identity Service:PstnGateway:Trunk 2 HYD-GW -EnableLocationRestriction $true -NetworkSiteID "Hyderabad"
+    Set-CsTrunkConfiguration -Identity Service:PstnGateway:Trunk 1 DEL-GW -EnableLocationRestriction $true -NetworkSiteID "Delhi"
+    Set-CsTrunkConfiguration -Identity Service:PstnGateway:Trunk 2 HYD-GW -EnableLocationRestriction $true -NetworkSiteID "Hyderabad"

 Do not enable Location-Based Routing for trunks that do not route calls to the PSTN; however, you must still associate the trunk to the network site where the system is located as Location-Based Routing restrictions need to be enforced for PSTN calls reaching endpoints connected via this trunk.
 For this example, Location-Based Routing is not enabled for each trunk that is associated to PBX systems in Delhi and Hyderabad:

-    set-cstrunkconfiguration -Identity Service:PstnGateway:Trunk 3 DEL-PBX -EnableLocationRestriction $false -NetworkSiteID "Delhi" set-cstrunkconfiguration -Identity Service:PstnGateway:Trunk 4 HYD-PBX -EnableLocationRestriction $false -NetworkSiteID "Hyderabad"
+    Set-CsTrunkConfiguration -Identity Service:PstnGateway:Trunk 3 DEL-PBX -EnableLocationRestriction $false -NetworkSiteID "Delhi"
+    Set-CsTrunkConfiguration -Identity Service:PstnGateway:Trunk 4 HYD-PBX -EnableLocationRestriction $false -NetworkSiteID "Hyderabad"

 Endpoints that are connected to systems that do not route calls to the PSTN (i.e. a PBX) will have similar restrictions as Lync endpoints of users enabled for Location-Based Routing.
 This means that these users will be able to place and receive calls to and from Lync user regardless of the user’s location.
 They will also be able to place an receive calls to and from other systems that do not route calls to the PSTN network (i.e. an endpoint connected to a different PBX) regardless of the network site to which the system is associated.
 All inbound calls, outbound calls, call transfers and call forwarding involving PSTN endpoints will be subject to Location-Based Routing enforcements.
 Such calls must use only PSTN gateways that are defined as local to such systems.